John-R-Wallace-NOAA/FishNIRS/README.md

 The Excel session report's main data sheet that lists metadata for each otolith in on sheet 3.

-For the above example there was no extra metadata available, when there is metadata availble in the Data Warehouse, then the function: R/Import_Species_Metadata_from_NWFSC_Warehouse.R() can be run to extract that data and the argument would look something like:
+For the above example there was no extra metadata available except what was in the session report.
+When there is metadata availble in the Data Warehouse, then the function: R/Import_Species_Metadata_from_NWFSC_Warehouse.R() can be run to extract that data and the argument would look something like:

      Extra_Meta_Path = "C:/SIDT/Get Otie Info from Data Warehouse/selectSpAgesFramFeb2025.RData"
+     Extra_Meta_Path = "C:/SIDT/Get Otie Info from Data Warehouse/Chilipepper_Combo_Metadata.RData"

+If you have metadata in a CSV or Excel file, convert it to a 'RData' file and use that file:

+    PWHT_Acoustic2019_Extra_Metadata <- openxlsx::read.xlsx("C:/SIDT/PWHT_Acoustic2019/SH201906_Hake_Ages.xlsx")
+    save(PWHT_Acoustic2019_Extra_Metadata, file = 'PWHT_Acoustic2019_Extra_Metadata.Rdata')  # Used 'Rdata' not 'RData', I'll leave it for now.

+    Extra_Meta_Path = "C:/PWHT_Acoustic2019/PWHT_Acoustic2019_Extra_Metadata.RData"

-3. Setup and run the NN model batch script which calls itself to reset R's memory leak issue: R_Scripts/iPLS, NN Model Batch Self Call Loop.R
+2. Setup and run the NN model batch script which calls itself to reset R's memory leak issue: R_Scripts/iPLS, NN Model Batch Self Call Loop.R
   - sdf
   -

-4.

-5.